ms3452/2D-waveguide-demo-code/README.md

 - Solving a unidirectional wave equation
 - Using either user-defined or inverse-designed refractive index distributions
 - Implemented with pytorch for GPU support and autodifferentiation
-- Integration with *Physics-Aware-Training* to emulate experiments, which are not differentiable
+- Integration with *Physics-Aware-Training* to emulate experiments which are not differentiable

 However, it is not a full reference implementation of the code we used in experiment, which may instead be found in the associated [Zenodo](https://doi.org/10.5281/zenodo.10775721).
 <p align="center">